Minor bus accident makes Whale Branch students late to school

 No injuries were reported from the accident, which took place about 8:15 a.m. on Carolina Avenue just north of the Marine Corps Air Station, according to Beaufort County School District spokesman Jim Foster.

-A second bus was dispatched to the accident scene to pick up the students, getting them to campus about 15 minutes after first bell.
+A second bus was dispatched to the accident scene to pick up the students, getting them to campus a little more than 30 minutes after first bell.

 Comments